badvectors/PluginManager/README.md

 # PluginManager

-A plugin manager for [vatSys](https://virtualairtrafficsystem.com/).
+A plugin manager for [vatSys](https://virtualairtrafficsystem.com/) that installs and updates plugins.

 #### Installation